whispir/ts-tutorial-series/lesson-6-tricky-bits/README.md

 (But to be honest I would be looking at using something like Immutable.js or a linting rule to prevent property reassignment).

-## Type Widening on strings that are on objects
+## Type Widening of strings that are on objects

 Let's say you have some code that looks like this: